HL7/fhir-mCODE-ig/input/pagecontent/implementation.md

 #### Terminology Preferences

 This implementation guide supplies terminology bindings drawn primarily from LOINC for "observables", and SNOMED-CT for values, results and findings.
-When appropriate codes are not available in the preferred vocabulary, alternative vocabularies are used, in the following order of preference: SNOMED-CT (if the element is an observable), NCI Thesaurus, NCI Metathesaurus, and local codes.
+When appropriate codes are not available in the preferred vocabulary, alternative vocabularies are used, in the following general order of preference: SNOMED-CT (if the element is an observable), NCI Thesaurus, and local codes.

 Value sets from the FHIR specification and US Core were reused to the extent possible.
 New value sets where created only when no known existing value sets were deemed to be fit for purpose.